-The next is the \underline{graded extension of $\mZ_n$-invariant $R$-matrix:}
+The next one is the \underline{graded extension of $\mZ_n$-invariant $R$-matrix:}

 In the non-graded case ($M=0$) it was introduced in \cite{Chered2} and obtained in the trigonometric limit from the elliptic $R$-matrix in \cite{AHZ}.
-The graded version (\ref{superR}) is presumably also know but we could not find exactly this one in the literature.
-Therefore, stating that (\ref{superR}) is a quantum $R$-matrix we need to prove that it satisfies the quantum Yang-Baxter equation.
-It is proved in the next Section.
+The graded version (\ref{superR}) is presumably also known but we could not find exactly this one in the literature.
+Therefore, the claim that (\ref{superR}) is a quantum $R$-matrix requires a proof that it satisfies the quantum Yang-Baxter equation and this will be proved in the next Section.
 The normalized version of (\ref{superR}) is given in (\ref{superRn}).
-Let us write down to simplest examples of non-graded and graded cases.
+Let us write down two simplest examples of non-graded and graded cases.